Pumpkins are a fruit that originated in Central America.

 The carving of jack-o'-lanterns originated from the tradition of carving the faces of lost souls into hollowed out pumpkins and turnips.
 A candle was placed inside the carvings making the faces glow.
 The Halloween lanterns were placed on doorsteps to ward off evil spirits.

-The world's fastest time to carve a face into a pumpkin is 20.1 seconds, by David Finkle (UK), on October 7, 2010 (source: Guinness World Records)
+The fastest time to carve a pumpkin is 16.47 seconds achieved by Stephen Clarke (USA) October 31, 2013 (source: Guinness World Records)

 More than 93 percent of children go trick-or-treating each year. (source: NCA)